China

 - All pork and pork products exported to China must be from lots that have not tested positive for ractopamine.

-- Testing will be conducted using an AMS-approved screening method listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved methods for Export."
+- Testing will be conducted using an AMS-approved screening method listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved Methods for Export."

-Pork produced for export to China will be tracked from entry to the plant through issuance of the FSIS export certificates and shipment to China.
-Tracking will be conducted by using a copy of the testing results accompanying each shipment or an FSIS transfer certificate that identifies the product lots and corresponding test results. - If a lot tests positive using the screening test, all product from the lot is either diverted for another use or a testable portion of the same sample is sent to an AMS-approved laboratory for confirmatory LC/MS testing which is listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved methods for Export."
-The laboratory confirmatory test must show a negative result for products from the lot to be certified for export to China
+- If a lot tests positive using the screening test, all product from the lot is either diverted for another use or a testable portion of the same sample is sent to an AMS-approved laboratory for confirmatory LC/MS testing which is listed on the AMS' website, AMS Export Laboratory Approval Program, found under "Business Listing of USDA-approved Laboratories for Export."
+The laboratory confirmatory test must show a negative result for products from the lot to be certified for export to China.

 - Each establishment must have a written program detailing its controls, testing, and segregation procedures available for FSIS review.